 What is fluticasone propionate?

-Fluticasone propionate (brand name: Flovent®) is a glucocorticoid used most commonly as an inhaled treatment for asthma or other chronic respiratory diseases involving the trachea and bronchi (airways).
+Fluticasone propionate (brand name: Flovent®) is a glucocorticoid used as an inhaled treatment for asthma or other chronic respiratory diseases involving the trachea and bronchi (airways).

-Its use in cats and dogs to treat airway disease is 'off label' or 'extra label'.
-Many drugs are commonly prescribed for off label use in veterinary medicine.
-In these instances, follow your veterinarian’s directions and cautions very carefully as their directions may be significantly different from those on the label.
+Its use in cats and dogs to treat airway disease is “off label” or “extra label”.
+Many drugs are commonly prescribed for off-label use in veterinary medicine.
+In these instances, follow your veterinarian’s directions and cautions carefully, as they may be significantly different from those on the label.

 How is fluticasone propionate given?